The end battle? Big iron ore miners tighten grip on market

 It was the first time Vale’s margin dropped below 20 percent since late 2009 although it was still well above the industry average of 9.4 percent, based on the data.

-Outside China, Goldman Sachs estimates another 50 million tonnes of supply may be at risk this year, despite some assistance from a stronger U.S. dollar, and lower freight and oil costs.
+Outside of China, Goldman Sachs estimates another 50 million tonnes of marginal supply may be at risk this year, despite some assistance from a stronger U.S. dollar, lower freight costs and lower oil.

 While the plunge in prices will take a toll on the big miners’ earnings due in coming weeks, it may help cement their grip on China’s market.

-Iron ore fell to $61.10 a tonne last week, its lowest since May 2009, and a $60-$70 price could suit big miners, said Carsten Menke, commodity analyst at Julius Baer.
+Iron ore fell to $61.10 a tonne .IO62-CNI=SI last week, its lowest since May 2009, and a price between $60 and $70 a tonne could suit big miners, said Carsten Menke, commodity analyst at Julius Baer.

-Additional reporting by David Stanway in Beijing, Sonali Paul in Melbourne and the Shanghai Newsroom; Editing by Richard Pullin and Ed Davies
+$1 = 6.2481 Chinese yuan Additional reporting by David Stanway in Beijing, Sonali Paul in Melbourne and the Shanghai Newsroom; Editing by Richard Pullin